decretist/Dissertation/Chapter4/corpus.md

 Gratiani* for the MGH. [@reuter_wortkonkordanz_1990] The MGH e-text is encoded in the obsolete Oxford Concordance Program format.

+Contrary to the widespread belief that the MGH e-text was created by scanning a physical copy of the Friedberg edition using optical character recognition (OCR) technology and then correcting the results, it is the product of keyboard transcription.
+Conclusively, the e-text contains at least one instance of homeoteleuton.
+The following fours lines from the text of D.23 c.2 in the Friedberg edition (column 79):

+> *Patre et Spiritu sancto omnium creaturarum; qui passus
+> sit pro salute nostra uera carnis **passione, mortuus uera
+> corporis sui morte, resurrexit uera carnis** suae receptione
+> et uera animae resumptione, in qua ueniat iudicare*

+were transcribed as the following three lines in the e-text:

+> *Patre et Spiritu sancto omnium creaturarum; qui passus
+> sit pro salute nostra uera carnis suae receptione
+> et uera animae resumptione, in qua ueniat iudicare*

+skipping over the words "*passione, mortuus uera corporis sui morte, resurrexit uera carnis*."[^d3]

 Anders Winroth and Lou Burnard of the Oxford Text Archive (OTA) each provided me with copies of the MGH e-text.
 The copies differed, and I went through an exercise not unlike preparing a critical